Stabax/TinyConf/README.md

 ### The stb::Config class ###

-The stb::Config class represent a Configuration.\n
+The stb::Config class represent a Configuration.<br>
 To create a configuration just construct it with the desired path:

     stb::Config cfg("./path/to/file.cfg");

-Or if you want you can create it and bind it to a file later:\n (Please note you can't save, load or reload config in this state until you set path)
+Or if you want you can create it and bind it to a file later:<br>
+(Please note you can't save, load or reload config in this state until you set path)

     stb::Config cfg;